-As a young officer stationed in the south of France, he had plenty of practical training: how to fire a cannon, how to position a battery.
+As a young officer stationed in the south of France, he had plenty of practical training: How to fire a cannon and how to position a battery.
 But he also read avidly.
 Apparently, he would skimp on money for food to buy enough books.
 He read all kinds of things.
 The Enlightenment produced military theoreticians, and after France’s defeat in the Seven Years’ War, the French military was working to reform itself.
 For example, Jean-Baptiste Gribeauval had figured out how to make artillery more mobile.
-The Comte de Guibert wrote on flexible and mobile tactics and on the need for citizen armies.
+The Comte de Guibert wrote on flexible and mobile tactics and the need for citizen armies.
 Bonaparte devoured authors like these.

-But beside his fascination with military authors, his letters also reveal that he was frustrated about his career possibilities.
+But besides his fascination with military authors, his letters also reveal that he was frustrated about his career possibilities.
 In the late Old Regime, no one from such a low noble background could ever make it very far up the officer ranks.
 The Revolution would change all that.